moonbitlang/moonbit-course/course3/course_en.md

 - **G**NU is **N**ot **U**nix
 - **W**ine **I**s **N**ot an **E**mulator
 - Fibonacci sequence: each number is the sum of the two preceding ones.
-- A parody of the incipit of _Paul Clifford_:
+- It was a dark and stormy night, and we said to the captain, "Tell us a story!"
+  And this is the story the captain told:
   > It was a dark and stormy night, and we said to the captain, "Tell us a story!"
-    And this is the story the captain told:
-  > > It was a dark and stormy night, and we said to the captain, "Tell us a story!"
-And this is the story the captain told:
+  > And this is the story the captain told:
-  > > > It was a dark ...
+  > > It was a dark ...

 ---